-Join Alex Theedom for an in-depth discussion in this video HATEOAS and the frontend, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video HATEOAS and the frontend, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] So far we have seen how to implement…hypermedia links on the back end by adding them…to the HTTP header or the resource representation itself.…Now you will learn how a front end might use those links…in order to take advantage of the dynamic nature of HATEOAS.…There are various ways we can utilize…hypermedia links on the front end,…and to a large extent it depends…on the technology we are using.…As you know in this project we are using Java and JSF…so I will focus on the ways we are using…hypermedia links in this technology.…So in our project we are using the JAX-RS client API…to call end points and we have implement this logic…in the book service implementation class.…